PR·Philippine Airlines

 Premium Economy

-Worst PE seats.
+Worst Premium Economy seats.
 Last row center-middle with limited recline from galley wall behind.

-Worst PE seats.
+Worst Premium Economy seats.
 Last row center-middle with limited recline from galley wall behind.

-PE center-middle.
+Premium Economy center-middle.
 Sandwiched between D and G aisle passengers.
-No window, no direct aisle access.

 Flown this plane?
 Rate your seat.